 How Do You Test a Diode With an Analog Multimeter?

 Testing a diode with the Analog Multimeter is similar to the ohmmeter mode of the Digital Multimeter.
 And this is because this device doesn't have a dedicated Diode Test Mode.

 - Ensure that you place your multimeter switch in low resistance value.

 - Attach the negative terminal to the cathode and favorable to the anode—to have a forward bias condition.
 If the meter displays a low resistance value, your diode is healthy.

 - Proceed to reverse the terminal.
-That is the positive terminal to the cathode and the negative terminal to the anode.
+That is the cathode's positive terminal and the anode's negative terminal.
 Then, ensure that your selector is in the high resistance position.
 With this, you have a reverse bias condition.

 How to Test a Zener Diode

-To test a Zener Diode, you'll need more circuitry compared to simple PN diode testing.
+You'll need more circuitry than simple PN diode testing to test a Zener Diode.
 And it's because you have to apply a reverse voltage more significant than the Zener breakdown voltage—to get a reverse bias condition.

 - When you find the terminals of the Zener diode, attach a test circuit.